JMRI/JMRI/scripts/HOWTO-distribution.md

 #### Note on release numbers and file names

 Our released filenames are generated with [semantic versioning](http://semver.org) format in which the `+R202c9ee` indicates build meta-data, specifically the hash for the tag point.
 Originally, the GitHub binary-file release system changed the '+' to a '.', so our scripts below did that too.
-That was fixed at the start of 2018, so we no longer do it, but there are some old releases with that filename format.
+That was fixed at the start of 2018, so we no longer do it, though there are some old releases with that filename format.

 ### Issues